Towards an Effective Field Theory on the Light-Shell: Background

 \section{Background}

 LSET is motivated by a simple classical electrodynamics calculation.
-Consider N charged particles created at $\vec r=0$ and $t=0$, which then instantaneously accelerate to the speed of light with velocities $c\hat r_{j}.$ The resulting electric and magnetic fields are zero everywhere in space except on an infinitesimally thin spherical shell that expands out from the origin at light speed \cite{Georgi:2010nq}.
+Consider N charged particles created at $\vec r=0$ and $t=0$, which then instantaneously accelerate to the speed of light with velocities $c\hat r_{j}.$ The resulting electric and magnetic fields are zero everywhere in space except on an infinitesimally thin spherical shell that expands out from the origin at the speed of light.
+In \cite{Georgi:2010nq}, we not only motivated this idea in the context of electromagnetism but also showed that a similar picture holds for the classical non-abelian theory with the color fields associated with a non-linear $\sigma$-model on the 2D light-shell with specific symmetry breaking terms.
+In this paper, however, we will limit our discussion to the abelian case.

-The starting point for our quantum mechanical version is a gauge invariant source at the origin of space-time that produces charged particles moving away from the origin.
+The starting point for our quantum mechanical description of this picture is a gauge invariant source at the origin of space-time that produces charged particles moving away from the origin.
 Gauge invariance of the source requires that the total charge vanishes, Because we consider a point source at the origin, our source does not conserve energy and momentum and can produce final states with any physical energy and momentum.
 We focus on the final states with some large energy of order $E$.

 The classical observation motivates the picture of LSET, while also motivating the gauge in which we will work.
 If one makes an appropriate gauge transformation, not only will the electric and magnetic fields lie on a spherical shell, but the potential will as well.
 For the general charge configuration described above, in the appropriate gauge, our potentials are